metenar/Capstone1/Proposal.md

 #### Registered Users
 * log in to their account
-* nav bar includes links to view their portfolio
+* nav bar includes links to view their pages and favorite stocks
-* add stocks,currencies and crypto currencies and amount to their portfolio
+* can add favorites while they view the stocks detail page
-* edit these portfolio
+* un favorite them
 * can click the each stock to view detailed information about this stock